snakey1980/githubpages/content/posts/secret-santa.md

     3090215 instances of 3 components (ratio 0.309022)
     3824689 instances of 2 components (ratio 0.382469)

 So 3 components isn't very rare.
+The pairs on the other hand will hardly ever happen which is good as that would be a weird game.
 What about the particular pattern of a 2 node components, a 6 node and an 2 node?
 From another sample of 10 million:

           3 instances of [2, 2, 2, 2, 2, 2, 2, 2] (ratio 0.000000)
         145 instances of [2, 2, 2, 2, 2, 2, 4]    (ratio 0.000015)